Aniruddha-Tapas/How-to-use-SyntaxNet/README.md

 * And to understand the dependencies that SyntaxNet tries to find within a sentence, please visit [here](http://universaldependencies.org/en/dep/).

-This links would definitely help you to understand the output of SyntaxNet better.
+These links would definitely help you to understand the output of SyntaxNet better.
 Feel free to improvise!

 <hr>